dmitry-m/nest-prisma-react-admin-api/README.md

   ## 🔍 Overview

 This is a Nest.js project with a comprehensive tree structure, consisting of various directories and files.
 The project is using TypeScript as the programming language and Prisma for database management.The project's main entry point is the `main.ts` file, which sets up the Nest application and imports the necessary modules.
 The `src` directory contains all the source code for the application, including controllers, services, entities, and other components.The `prisma` directory contains the Prisma schema and seed data, which are used to manage the application's database.
 The `data-generator-retail.d.ts` file is a Prisma data generator that generates sample data for the application.The `docker-compose.yml` file is used to set up the application's Docker environment, while the `Dockerfile` is used to build the Docker image for the application.

-The `nest-cli.json` file is used by the Nest CLI to manage the application's configuration.The `README.md` file contains information about the project, including installation instructions and usage guidelines.
-The `package.json` file contains metadata about the project, including dependencies and scripts.Overall, this is a well-structured Nest.js project with a clear separation of concerns between the different components and a robust database management system using Prisma
+---

+## 🚀 Getting Started

+To get started with this project, follow these steps:<br>

+1. Install the dependencies by running `yarn install`.
+2. Rename a `copy.env` file to `.env` and change your environment variables if necessary.
+3. Start the development server by running `yarn run dev` or `docker compose up -d` if necessary to run completely independent application with PostgreSQL database in container.
+4. Access the application by navigating to `http://localhost:2999/api` in your web browser.

+Additional steps:<br>

+1. Copy and run frontend the application from the git-repository https://github.com/dmitry-m/next-redux-cookies-persist
+2. Start the e2e tests by running `yarn run test:e2e`

 ---